fohrloop/wakepy/README.md

   </tbody>
 </table>

-In addition, [supporting PyPy](https://github.com/fohrloop/wakepy/issues/274) is on the roadmap.
 If you have ideas or comments, please post yours on [wakepy/#317](https://github.com/fohrloop/wakepy/discussions/317).

 ## Licenses